 Calabrian Bergamotto lemon grows along the southernmost part of Italy’s “boot,” along the Ionian coast which covers the southern tip of the peninsula, in the Reggio Calabria province.
 It was first planted in this provence in 1750.
 There are several theories on the origin of the Bergamotto lemon.
 One theory is that the fruit was discovered by Christopher Columbus while in the Canary Islands, and was brought back to the city of Berga, in northeastern Spain.
 A more accepted theory is that the fruit is a result of a spontaneous mutation of a bitter orange or lime around the end of the 17th century, during a time of mild micro-climate weather.
 The production and distribution of the Bergamotto lemon is controlled by the Consortium of Bergamot of Reggio Calabria and most of the fruit is used for its essential oils, which are pressed from the skin.
 Bergamotto lemons are exported to countries throughout Europe and the United Kingdom.

-Someone spotted Bergamotto Lemons using the Specialty Produce app for iPhone and Android.
+Someone shared Bergamotto Lemons using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.